 Matt Michael ~ Winemaker

 A University of California, Davis graduate with a Bachelor of Science in Fermentation Science, Matt began his career working harvests in Oregon, New Zealand and California.
 Upon returning to Northern California, Matt worked for Quivira as Enologist then Assistant Winemaker, focusing on sustainability and biodynamics.
 In 2005, he became Assistant Winemaker at Sebastiani Vineyards & Winery in Sonoma where he worked closely with Mark Lyon and oversaw many key production elements.
 His next venture took him to Wattle Creek in 2009 as head Winemaker crafting small lot luxury wines.
 At Wattle Creek in Alexander Valley, he worked closely with Estate Cabernet Sauvignon, Malbec, Merlot and Chardonnay—making the move to Robert Young Estate Winery a seamless transition.
-Between Wattle Creek and Sebastiani, Matt has spent the past 11 years working with Alexander Valley fruit where he made many award winning wines.
+Matt has now spent the past 12 years working with Alexander Valley fruit where he made many award winning wines.
 His diverse experience and skills complement our winery's portfolio.

 Robert Young Estate Winery selects the finest fruit from small single block vineyards the family farms to produce primarily Chardonnay and Cabernet Suavignon as well as the other classic red bordeaux varietals such as Cabernet Franc, Malbec, Merlot and Petit Verdot.
 We will be introducing a single block Sauvignon Blanc from the 2017 vintage sometime in the spring of 2018.
 Our winemaking is focued on small lot winemaking approach, which focuses on minimal intervention and focuses on extration of flavor and tanniin managment.